Skip to main content

 Schedule deletion

 The standard path.
 Click Delete on the pool in the Pools tab.
-The pool's nodes are cordoned and drained according to the drain policy, then destroyed.
+The pool's nodes are cordoned, drained according to the drain policy, then destroyed.
 Rate limits apply, so a large pool may take a few cycles to fully drain.

 While deletion is in progress the pool stays visible in the Pools tab with a Deleting status.
 New pods that would have scheduled here go to other pools (assuming their selectors and tolerations match).